ngray122/iSmile/README.md

 # iSmile :star2:

-**iSmile** is a feel-good post-style platform where users share what makes them smile.
-Users have CRUD functionality and can add images and urls to external sources
+**iSmile** is a feel-good, blog-style platform where users share what makes them smile.
+Users have CRUD functionality and can add images and urls to external sources.

 ## MERN

 **iSmile** was developed utilizing MongoDB Express React and NodeJS, the MERN Stack.
-What core libraries are you relying on?
-What is your UI stack?
+Styled with the Materialize CSS library

 ## Installation